istio/istio.io/_docs/tasks/security/plugin-ca-cert.md

 ## Plugging in the existing certificate and key

-Suppose we want to have Citadel use the existing singing (CA) certificate `ca-cert.pem` and key `ca-key.pem`.
+Suppose we want to have Citadel use the existing signing (CA) certificate `ca-cert.pem` and key `ca-key.pem`.
 Furthermore, the certificate `ca-cert.pem` is signed by the root certificate `root-cert.pem`.
 We would like to use `root-cert.pem` as the root certificate for Istio workloads.